NEFSC/READ-SSB-Lee-metadata/MQRS.md

 # Overview
-Tables: MORT_ELIG_CRITERIA, SECTOR_YEAR_ROSTER
+Tables: MORT_ELIG_CRITERIA,

-Location: These tables have been removed from sole and not replaced.
+Location: NEFSCDB1

-Schema: MQRS
+Schema: NEFSC_GARFO.MQRS_

 The MQRS system is fun.
 It contains information on "eligibilities."
 The sector rosters are also stored here.
 It is used in conjunction with other tables, but not cross-referenced against them for logical consistency.

-The SECTOR schema still exists.
+The SECTOR schema still exists on SOLE.

 # Current Collection Methods
 Someone at GARFO puts data into the MQRS databases.